-Summary – In today’s post, we are going to define ‘what is single sign-on technology’ and then, list down SSO (Single Sign-On) approaches to be implemented for making enterprises secure.
-The purpose of this post is to assist end users with importance of single sign-on in companies.
+Summary – In today’s post, we are going to define what is single sign-on technology and then, list down SSO (Single Sign-On) approaches to be implemented for making enterprises secure.
+The purpose of this post is to assist end-users with the importance of single sign-on in companies.

-Business password managers have acquired the concept of SSO to an another level.
-These password managers render one place for end users to manage as well as authentic their credentials.
+Business password managers have acquired the concept of SSO to another level.
+These password managers render one place for end-users to manage as well as authentic their credentials.
 From the central authentication stage, the password manager benefits clients with a ‘credential management system’ for each consolidated resource and delivering a Single sign-on technology experience to users.
-The major difference in between the enterprise-grade password management and basic SSO system is the ability to manage officials across the company in a central way with sets of standards, which enforce corporate security polices.
+The major difference between the enterprise-grade password management and the basic SSO system is the ability to manage officials across the company in a central way with sets of standards, which enforce corporate security policies.
 This is caused by a global console used for managing the complete business environment.
-Extra admin features involved in business password managers comprise of the ability to revoke and assign access to specific programs, analyzing the password health among the base of users, connecting to MS Active directory, and triggering extra authentication standards.
+Extra admin features involved in business password managers comprise the ability to revoke and assign access to specific programs, analyzing the password health among the base of users, connecting to the MS Active directory, and triggering extra authentication standards.
 Nowadays, the lines between enterprise password managers and SSO have blurred.
 SSO methods have been originated that :

 Users might notice variations in approaches of single sign-on technology.
-Usually, it is done as an application either running on an end node, or on a federated platform.
-In each situation, the implementation of SSO is used for authenticating the identity of end users only for once.
+Usually, it is done as an application either running on an end node, or a federated platform.
+In each situation, the implementation of SSO is used for authenticating the identity of end-users only once.
 This in turn authenticates on a person’s behalf to other programs, resources, and websites.
 SSO acts as a virtual surrogate in between the client devices and target machines.
-Single sign-on applications respond to the authentication that prompts from systems and applications, rendering them with valid username and password.
+Single sign-on applications respond to the authentication that prompts from systems and applications, rendering them with valid usernames and passwords.
 It offers a unified and seamless experience for using external and internal web-based apps.
-Often, the passwords are basic means of user identification.
+Often, passwords are basic means of user identification.
 However, a more protective way to connect officials with their resources is via federation.
-While talking about the federated infrastructure, trust is made in between SSO solution and resources on the backend.
-Once the SSO method validates its client, the resources automatically then enables access without extra validation like a password.
-A federated scenario asks users to login into a service known as an Identity provider (IDP).
+While talking about the federated infrastructure, trust is made in between SSO solutions and resources on the backend.
+Once the SSO method validates its client, the resources automatically then enable access without extra validation like a password.
+A federated scenario asks users to login into a service known as an Identity Provider (IDP).
 The IDP then offers some type of token, ticket, or assertion to apps.

-At last, we are going to suggest our readers with some tips to be kept in mind while buying a single sign-on system.
-There are several service providers in the marketplace who provide the SSO solution.
-Some of them are CloudCodes, OneLogin, Okta, etc., and picking anyone of them is really a difficult task.
-Following are some points that need to be considered for selecting a one suitable SSO application in companies :
+At last, we are going to suggest to our readers some tips to be kept in mind while buying a single sign-on system.
+Several service providers in the marketplace provide the SSO solution.
+Some of them are CloudCodes, OneLogin, Okta, etc., and picking any one of them is really a difficult task.
+Following are some points that need to be considered for selecting one suitable SSO application in companies :